 (1) A person who gives to a member of a co-operative or to a person intending or applying to become a member of a co-operative a copy of any rules or any alterations of rules, other than those which have been duly registered, representing that they are binding on the members of the co-operative is guilty of an offence.

-Penalty: a fine of $1 000.
+Penalty for this subsection: a fine of $1 000.

 (2) A person who alters any of the rules of a co-operative after they have been registered and circulates them representing that they have been duly registered when they have not been is guilty of an offence.

-Penalty: a fine of $1 000.
+Penalty for this subsection: a fine of $1 000.

+[Section 100 amended by No. 7 of 2016 s.
+200.]

 101. Model rules

 (1) The regulations may prescribe model rules.